ipepe/WebLab/README.md

 # weblab
-WebLab is GitLab companion that focuses on serving static websites from zip archive files on the fly.
+WebLab is Your companion that focuses on serving static websites from zip archive files on the fly.

 # todo:
  * pack with nginx and letsencrypt